expung3d/A3-TripwireFlare/README.md

 # A3-TripwireFlare
-A flare replacement for the normally explosive tripwire
+A flare replacement for the normally explosive tripwire.
+Will illuminate the area around the tripwire when activated.
+Can be disabled by deactivating the claymore located at the base of the tripwire.
+Doing so will destroy the entire tripwire.

 ## How to Use